alexhchao/factor_attribution/README.md

 ## by Alex Chao

-Toy example for custom factor attributions including a python class that calculates risk and return contributions
+Toy example for custom holdings-based factor attributions including a python class that calculates risk and return contributions